camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 3.2.
 Error Responses - Device Object/Phone Number

-This section is focused in the guidelines about error responses around the concept of `device` object or `phoneNumber` field.
+This section provides guidelines for error responses related to the `Device` object or `phoneNumber` field.

 The Following table compiles the guidelines to be adopted: